-- 11. The Committee will review and provide advice on the appropriateness of AFMA's:

-- internal control framework;

-- legislative and policy compliance;

-- security compliance;

-- business continuity and disaster recovery; and

-- internal audit coverage.

-- 12. The Committee will provide a statement to the CEO on whether the systems of internal control and management are appropriate with reference to any specific areas of concern or suggestions for improvement.
+- 12. The Committee will review and provide advice on the appropriateness of AFMA's: - internal control framework - legislative and policy compliance - security, including cyber security compliance - business continuity and disaster recovery, and - internal audit coverage. - 13.
+The Committee will provide a statement to the CEO on whether the systems of internal control and management are appropriate with reference to any specific areas of concern or suggestions for improvement.